singh-man/books/crackingTheCoding/02_linkedLists.md

 **Solution #3: Iterative**

-A more optimal, but less straightforward, solution is to imp1ement this iteratively.
-We can use two pointers, pl and p2.
+A more optimal, but less straightforward, solution is to implement this iteratively.
+We can use two pointers, p1 and p2.
 We place them k nodes apart in the linked list by putting p2 at the beginning and moving p1 k nodes into the list.
 Then, when we move them at the same pace, p1 will hit the end of the linked list after LENGTH  - k steps.
 At that point, p2  will be LENGTH  - k nodes into the list, or k nodes from the end.

 The code below implements this algorithm.